 The style of the chat view can be altered to look like other clients.
 Installed styles are shown in the list on the left and are previewed in the main panel.
 See Chat Window Style guide for a document how to make your own style.

-Third party styles are available at http://kde-look.org.
+Third party styles are available at the KDE Store.
 Kopete 0.12 now supports styles from Adium(an IM program on Mac® OS X).
 So you can download styles from Adium here: Adium Xtras and select Message View Styles.